WGLab/Workshop_Annotation/README.md

 ### 1. Install ANNOVAR dependent packages

 There are several steps to run ANNOVAR.
 Firstly, you need to download the ANNOVAR from `https://github.com/WGLab/Workshop_Annotation/releases/edit/v1.0.0`.
-Within Annoconda Powershell prompt, you can dirctly using `tar -xvf annovar.latest.tar.gz` to untar the downladed file, and then go next section to run ANNOVAR;
+Within Annoconda Powershell prompt, you can dirctly using `tar -xvf annovar.latest.tar.gz` to untar the downladed file, and then go next section to run ANNOVAR.

 ### 2. Run ANNOVAR

-We need to download some DB for ANNOVAR.
-Users can find more db [here](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/user-guide/download/#-for-filter-based-annotation)
+We need to download some annotation databases for ANNOVAR.
+Type `cd annovar` to enter the `annovar` directory.
+(Note that users can find more databases [here](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/user-guide/download/#-for-filter-based-annotation).
 ```
-annotate_variation.pl -buildver hg19 -downdb -webfrom annovar gnomad211_exome  humandb/
+perl annotate_variation.pl -buildver hg19 -downdb -webfrom annovar gnomad211_exome  humandb/
-annotate_variation.pl -buildver hg19 -downdb -webfrom annovar dbnsfp35a   humandb/
+perl annotate_variation.pl -buildver hg19 -downdb -webfrom annovar dbnsfp35a   humandb/
 ```

 ```